ibalampanis/ai-ethics/guide.md

 </p>

 ## Controversial Usage of AI
+This section aims to provide real-life examples of applications and tools that are powered by AI accross industries and display morally gray or/and legally undefined territories.
+These examples showcase the pressing need for ethical considerations and clear regulations in the rapidly evolving and difficult to control field of artificial intelligence.
+It is important to emphasise that artificial intelligence should work for the common good and to help people and their lives rather than make them question the morality, law compliance or/and safety of its usage which is the case in the examples presented down below.
+<small>For more examples you can visit the useful Github repository [Awful AI](https://github.com/daviddao/awful-ai), which lists and presents various cases of morally gray AI applications and tools.</small>

+### Examples of Controversial AI

 > Photo-scraping scandal of IBM

 In 2019 IBM,a multinational hi-tech company, faced a controversial scandal regarding photo-scraping.
 In order to enhance their face recognision AI-based algorithm IBM used 1 million pictures.These pictures were extracted from an online photo-hosting site called Flickr.
 The usage of the photos from this platform raised awareness regarding how personal data are used.
 Controversy arosed due to the unauthorized usage of photos.